streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401geolocationcontinentcodecontinentcodeampcountrycodecountrycodeampsubdivisioncodesubdivisioncode-get-openapi.md

           $ref: '#/definitions/holder'
       - in: body
         name: DelegationSetId
-        description: "If you want to associate a reusable delegation set with this hosted zone, the ID that\t\t\tAmazon Route 53 assigned to the reusable delegation set when you created it"
+        description: If you want to associate a reusable delegation set with this hosted zone, the ID thatAmazon Route 53 assigned to the reusable delegation set when you created it
         schema:
           $ref: '#/definitions/holder'
       - in: body